 Regarding cultural activities in Youghal, there are many medieval pubs to frequent, especially on the main street.
 You’ll neither have a shortage of cafes, restaurants, or takeaways in the area.
 Locals have read the demand and thus given the public a lot to chose from.
 Personally, my favorite part about Youghal is how it combines the roaring, wild, Atlantic seascape with the archetypal stone walls and winding streets of a rural, Irish town.

 Why I Love Youghal:

-- The weekly festivals and events, which you can check out here
+- The weekly festivals and events

 - Youghal’s small seaside town vibe (beaches, the harbor, boats, sand, salt, sea, wind)

 - The main street in Youghal where The Clock Tower is.
 This street is the epitome of “chocolate box” Ireland